nimaduzduzani/linux-isolation/chroot/README.md

-# 🧱 SSH Chroot Jail Guide
+# 🧱 Chroot Jail Guide

 ## What Is Chroot Jail?